2026 Symposium on Child and Youth Trauma

 Please direct any questions to science@cpa.ca.

-Call for applications is now OPEN.
+Call for applications is now CLOSED.

 Please see below for a description and eligibility criteria for the four research grants currently offered.
 You only need to fill in one application form to apply for the four grants.